Skip to main content

 Data and Database

 1. Input validation on all forms and API routes.
-Every field that accepts user input should be validated for type, length, and format. v0-generated forms often skip server-side validation entirely, relying only on HTML required attributes.
+Every field that accepts user input should be validated for type, length, and format server-side. v0-generated forms often rely only on HTML required attributes or client-side checks, which anyone can bypass.

 2. SQL injection and XSS prevention.
 If your app constructs database queries or renders user-generated content, check that inputs are parameterized and output is sanitized.
-This is especially important for search features and comment systems.
+Search features and comment systems are the usual weak points.

 3. Soft deletes and data retention.
-AI-generated code frequently uses hard deletes (DELETE FROM), which makes data recovery impossible and can violate GDPR deletion flow requirements.
-Check that user-facing delete actions use soft deletes with a deleted_at timestamp.
+AI-generated code frequently uses hard deletes (DELETE FROM), which makes data recovery impossible and can create GDPR compliance issues.
+Check that user-facing delete actions set a deleted_at timestamp instead of removing rows permanently.

 Performance and Architecture

 1. No N+1 queries.
-This is the most common performance issue in AI-generated code.
 Open your browser DevTools, load a page with a list of items, and count the network requests.
-If you see one request per item instead of a single batch request, you have an N+1 problem.
+If you see one request per item instead of a single batch query, you have an N+1 problem.
+This is the most common performance issue in AI-generated code, and it only surfaces under real data volumes.

-2. Images are optimized. v0 apps often use unoptimized images or skip Next.js Image component.
-Check that images use next/image, have proper sizing, and are not loading full-resolution files for thumbnail displays.
+2. Images are optimized. v0 apps often skip the Next.js Image component and use plain <img> tags with full-resolution files.
+Check that images use next/image, have proper sizing, and load lazily.

 3. Error handling covers edge cases.
 Try breaking your app: submit empty forms, disconnect from the internet mid-action, enter extremely long strings.
 AI-generated apps often show blank screens or cryptic errors instead of helpful messages.